Delivering benefits across the key themes of a Living Wage, the environment and diversity and inclusion.

 KPMG in the UK was the first of the leading accountancy firms to report to CDP, the international not-for-profit organisation that provides a global system for measuring, disclosing, and managing environmental information.

 We are a CDP Supply Chain Programme Partner and we engage with suppliers to encourage improvement in disclosure and performance.
-In 2014 we saw a 93 percent response rate (compared to a global average of 67 percent) representing a significant year on year improvement.
-This was further improved in 2015, with a 100 percent response rate by our strategic suppliers.

 By 2020, 80% of KPMG in the UK’s strategic suppliers will be reporting their scope 1 and/or scope 2 emissions and report emissions reductions.
 KPMG aims to work with strategic suppliers to deliver two (2) emissions reduction collaboration projects each year.